ArcelorMittal fundraising upped to $4 billion

-BRUSSELS ArcelorMittal (ISPA.AS) has raised a bigger-than-expected $4 billion (2.4 billion pounds) selling shares and convertible bonds to strengthen its balance sheet, leaving the world's largest steelmaker better placed to cope with tough markets.
+BRUSSELS ArcelorMittal (ISPA.AS) has raised a bigger-than-expected $4 billion selling shares and convertible bonds to strengthen its balance sheet, leaving the world's largest steelmaker better placed to cope with tough markets.

 "The major concern for Arcelor was the fact that they were struggling with their balance sheet.
 They were too leveraged.
 With this transaction they remove this balance sheet issue totally," Petercam analyst Alan Vandenberghe said on Thursday.